General Information

 2 evercrisp apples

-Half Produce Share (Fall and Spring seasons only)
+Half Produce Share

 Additional Shares